sauladam/shipment-tracker/readme.md

 The following carriers and languages are currently supported by this package:

 - DHL (de, en)
+- DHL Express (de, en) (so far only for waybill numbers, not for shipment numbers of the individual pieces)
 - GLS (de, en)
 - UPS (de, en)
 - USPS (en)